-- The Tel Aviv University and National Library of Israel Historical Jewish Press site has digitized 229 historical newspapers in a dozen languages, with more added all the time.
+- The Tel Aviv University and National Library of Israel Historical Jewish Press site has digitized hundreds of historical newspapers in a dozen languages, with more added all the time.

 - The Internet Archive of German-Jewish Periodicals, know as Compact Memory, is a project of Goethe University in Frankfurt am Main, and includes digitizations of 335 Jewish newspapers and journals of German-speaking Europe between 1768 and 1938.

 - The Archive of the Jewish Telegraphic Agency is an open-access digital archive of its global news coverage going back to 1923.

 - The Wyner Family Jewish Heritage Center at New England Historic Genealogical Society maintains extensive digitized archival, print, and photographic records relating to the Jewish community in Boston.